iterative/dvc.org/content/blog/2021-08-31-aug-community-gems.md

 You shouldn't have to do anything.
 Spot instances sends a `SIGINT` that we handle to restart the workflow.
-We have been supporting graceful shutdown by unregistering runers for a while now.
+We have been supporting graceful shutdown by unregistering runners for a while now.

 The main difference now is that we restart workflows with unfinished jobs.